 Capt.
 Ken Kreisler began his nautical career in high school, cleaning hulls, caulking seams, and painting topsides.
 During school vacations, he traveled from New England to the Bahamas aboard commercial and deep-sea fishing vessels.
 He became a boat owner and, with his 42-foot Maine-built lobster boat, worked his way through undergraduate, graduate, and post-graduate degree work as a commercial and charter yacht fisherman.

 He also earned a 100-ton Master’s License and instructed others who were hoping to do the same.
 Also active in the charter industry, he worked aboard private yachts along the East Coast and in the Bahamas and oversaw the restoration of a 1926 Trumpy-built yacht and was also the captain of the Honey Fitz, previously JFK’s yacht.
 He was also involved in the 1976 and 1986 OpSail events in New York Harbor as well as Fleet Week 1988.
 In addition, Ken is the author of several children’s books and the recipient of the John Burroughs Award for Nature Spy, published by Simon & Schuster.
 On the marine side, he has won a number of Boating Writers International as well as Reader Survey awards for technical, boat test, and travel writing.
-He is currently at work on TRAWLERS: History & Design, penning his first novel for teens, and is the writer/host of the forthcoming UNCHARTED COURSES.
+He is the author of POWERBOATING: YOUR FIRST BOOK FOR YOUR FIRST BOAT, and is currently at work on COASTAL NAVIGATION SIMPLIFIED, penning his first novel for teens, and is putting together the forthcoming UNCHARTED COURSES, a cookbook/travel project.

 Capt.
 Ken is one of the most well-recognized and respected boating experts and has over 25 years of boating industry experience.
 Since 1994, he had been a leading member of Power & Motoryacht Magazine’s highly valued boat test team.

 As the magazine’s senior editor, he wrote the award-winning monthly “Maintenance Q & A” and “Cruising” columns as well as various feature stories, technical articles, and boat tests.
 Ken was also the coordinator of Power & Motoryacht’s Boat Test program, considered the standard in the marine magazine industry.
 He was a major contributor to the yearly BIG GAME TOURNAMENT GUIDE and other high-value custom publishing projects and came up with the idea for, and was the editor-in-chief, of the first four editions of VOYAGING magazine.
-His work can also be read in the monthly Stateside News column in Trade-A-Boat Magazine, Australia, and is one that he has been writing since 1999.
+His work was read in the monthly Stateside News column in Trade-A-Boat Magazine, Australia, and regularly contributes to InTheBite and Lakeland Boating Magazines.

 In 2008, Ken joined the masthead of YACHTING magazine as the publication’s Deputy Editor, going on to become the magazine’s Senior Video Director in order to develop relevant content and interactive video for the company’s Web site.

-Ken is presently the Editorial Director of newly launched Boat & Yacht Report, an on-line project that will be a viable alternative to print media.
-The form will be a unique, cutting edge boating magazine featuring relevant up to the minute editorial content covering the gamut of meaningful and vital marine topics, interactive video, blog sites, photo galleries, upscale travel and food including boat and yacht destinations, fishing segments, and many other distinctive features covering the marine industry with a hands on the wheel, resin to rudder attitude.
+Ken is the Editorial Director of the Boat & Yacht Report, an on-line project that is a viable alternative to print media.
+The form is a unique, cutting edge boating magazine featuring relevant up to the minute editorial content covering the gamut of meaningful and vital marine topics, photo galleries, upscale travel and food including boat and yacht destinations, fishing segments, and many other distinctive features covering the marine industry with a hands on the wheel, resin to rudder attitude.